donmccaughey/C-evo-x/README.md

 build steps require additional tools and the outputs don't change often, the generated assets are checked in to the repository, making these build steps optional.
 The `assets` and `clean-assets` make targets control the asset build.
-Before building these targets, install ImageMagick and check that `convert.exe` is available on the `PATH` of your command prompt.
-This file is installed in a directory like `C:\Program Files\ImageMagick-7.0.8-Q16\`.
+Before building these targets, install ImageMagick and check that `magick.exe` is available on the `PATH` of your command prompt.
+This file is installed in a directory like `C:\Program Files\ImageMagick-7.0.10-Q16\`.

 ### Installer Build Steps